Setup

 Key Benefits

-- Automate developer workflows — Triage issues, generate release notes, or open pull requests as part of a repeatable assignment.
+- Automate developer workflows — Triage issues, generate release notes, or open pull requests as part of a repeatable agent.

 - Connect code to business processes — Link repository activity to project management, reporting, and communication workflows.